What to Do When the Other Party Breaches the Contract

 Comprehensive Representation in Your Breach of Contract Case

-Our Houston business law attorneys at Hendershot, Cannon & Hisey, P.C. draw from over 130 years of collective experience when protecting the rights of business clients who must bring or defend themselves against breach of contract claims involving all types of issues and disputes, including those involving:
+Our Houston business law attorneys at Hendershot, Cowart & Hisey, P.C. draw from over 130 years of collective experience when protecting the rights of business clients who must bring or defend themselves against breach of contract claims involving all types of issues and disputes, including those involving:

 - Breach of Fiduciary Duty

 - Tortious Interference (Third Parties)

 - Non-Compete & Confidentiality Agreements

 By working with our proven attorneys, businesses and individuals throughout all industries can ensure they take the right steps when another party has breached their contract.
 If you have questions about breach of contract cases in Texas and how our firm can help you take the next steps, call (713) 909-7323 or contact us online to request an initial consultation.